The 2026 State of EV Charging Network Operators Report is now available for immediate download.

 Dynamic pricing helps balance usage across charging stations and times of day, mitigating congestion during peak hours.
 By offering lower prices at underused chargers or off-peak times, and higher prices during high-demand periods, operators can distribute demand more evenly.
 This not only increases charger throughput and availability but also ensures that infrastructure investment delivers maximum value in meeting growing EV charging needs.

 Dynamic pricing supports the transition to cleaner energy by incentivizing charging during times of high renewable generation and low grid demand.
 Lower rates during these hours encourage EV drivers to plug in when solar or wind is abundant.
-Conversely, higher rates during low renewable output or high grid stress discourage charging that could strain the system.
+Conversely, higher rates during low renewable output or high grid stress discourage excessive charging, which could strain the system.
 Many utilities already use similar incentives for both commercial and domestic consumption of electricity to maintain grid stability.
-Dynamic EV charging extends these benefits to the transportation sector.
+Dynamic price optimization for EV charging extends these benefits to the transportation sector.

-Affordability remains an issue for EV drivers.
-D. Power reports public charging cost satisfaction scores in the 400s out of 1,000.
+Public charging remains expensive relative to home charging.
 Dynamic pricing can offer steep off-peak discounts to price-sensitive drivers, unlocking significant savings.
-At the same time, CPOs benefit from sourcing electricity at lower-cost periods as well as charging premium rates when demand and willingness to pay are greater.
+At the same time, CPOs benefit from sourcing electricity at lower-cost periods and charging premium rates when demand and willingness to pay are higher.
 This creates a win-win scenario as customers save money while operators boost profitability

 Drivers are more likely to return to networks that offer clear cost savings compared to flat-rate pricing.
 Dynamic pricing allows CPOs to offer tiered subscriptions, loyalty rewards, or time-based promotions that encourage repeat use.
 As more networks adopt dynamic pricing, competitive rates will become a key factor, helping forward-thinking operators stand out in a changing market.